SundaySky and Accessibility

 Purpose:

-The detailed video transcript is an automatically-generated record of all the content that is included in the video.
-For each scene in the video, the transcript details the on-screen text, the voice-over narration, and the names of the media assets in the scene (both images and videos).
-The transcript can be read to visually-impaired users using screen-reading technology.
+The detailed video transcript is a record of all the content included in the video.
+It is generated automatically for every video without requiring any action by the user.
+Produced in HTML format, the transcript can be read to visually-impaired users using screen-reading technology.

 How is this supported in the SundaySky player?